microsoft/Windows-appsample-customers-orders-database/README.md

 You can then either start the service running locally, or deploy it to Azure.

-- To run locally, right-click the solution, choose *Properties*, and choose to start both **ContosoApp** and **ContosoService** at the same time.
+- To run locally, right-click the solution, choose *Properties*, and choose to start both **ContosoApp** and **Contoso.Service** at the same time.
-- To deploy to Azure, right-click ContosoService, choose *Publish*, and then follow the steps in the wizard.
+- To deploy to Azure, right-click Contoso.Service, choose *Publish*, and then follow the steps in the wizard.

 ## Code at a glance